 Day-04 Drive Besham – Gilgit.

-Continue drive on Karakoram Highway to Gilgit.
+Continue driving on Karakoram Highway to Gilgit.
 Building the KKH, was a joint venture between Pakistan army and Chinese engineers and it took 20 years & sacrifice of 850 lives to complete this 8th wonder of the world.
 In the afternoon we would have a fascinating view of Nanga Parbat (8,125 M) as we get closer to Gilgit.
-Overnight at hotel.
+Overnight at the hotel.
 (330 km, 10/11 hours)

 Day-05 Drive Gilgit - Passu on KKH